 The generated password can be used to change the user account password.

-- Every time the user account password is updated, the generated password is changed. - If the projector defaults are reset using either the Reset Projector Defaults or Reset Factory Defaults features, the user account password is reset.
+Every time the user account password is updated, the generated password is changed.

 This feature is accessed from the display panel on the projector and the on-screen display.